 Self-identity and self-character of nurses

 Nurses self- identify and character is about understanding the process for development of one’s self.
 The appeal of dividing the self into ‘true’ and ‘false’ parts lies in development process.
 It about finding character in different situation that encounter critical decision making to be done.
 As part of it is to deepen the understanding of spiritual health.
 The spiritual health has two dimensions: vertical and horizontal.
-Vertical dimension includes the feeling of healthiness in a relationship with God (religious health), and its horizontal dimension includes the sense of satisfaction and purposefulness in life (existential health) (Eslami et al. 2014)
+Vertical dimension includes the feeling of healthiness in a relationship with God (religious health), and its horizontal dimension (Have you considered horizontal meaning relationships with others. includes the sense of satisfaction and purposefulness in life (existential health) (Eslami et al. 2014).
+Great start on this section.
+Much more detail needed.

 Main Concept of theory of spirituality and nurses’ self-identity in caring the patient

-The spiritual knowledge is meant to assist the creation of new understanding approaches in caring the patient to promote healing.
+The spiritual knowledge is meant to assist the creation of new understanding approaches in caring for the patient to promote healing.

 Spirituality plays major role in achieving holistic process of caring and in self-development of nurses which simultaneously touches the patient when caring,